JohnScolaro/personal-website/posts/the-will-of-the-many-review.md

 ---

 "The Will of the Many" is the first book of a planned trilogy by Australian author James Islington.
 I don't really know how to categorise it.
-It feels like sci-fi, but sci-fi usually conjurs thoughts of spaceships and polished stainless tubing, and this story is set in the cities, countryside, and islands of a fictional post-apocalyptic ancient Rome.
+It feels like sci-fi, but sci-fi usually conjures thoughts of spaceships and polished stainless tubing, and this story is set in the cities, countryside, and islands of a fictional post-apocalyptic ancient Rome.
 Consequently, it doesn't feel like classic sci-fi, and describing it as sci-fi also feels like a disservice, because the main storyline is more of a politically motivated murder mystery, which probably appeals to a slightly different audience than simply "sci-fi enjoyers".

 ## Why I Like the Book